nonoesp/tutorial-create-npm-package/README.md

-## Creating an NPM Package and Command-Line Tool
+## Release Components & CLI Tools to NPM

 Here's a sample project to illustrate a few things.